img

 • Very scalable.

-• It is highly efficient because it saves money and time (hinges on eliminating all waste).
+• It is highly efficient because in digital product design and development it saves money and time (hinges on eliminating all waste).

 • Software requirement specifications (SRS) can evolve.